Congratulations 2026-2027 Board of Governors!

 I. If a quorum (15% of general membership in good standing) is not present for the election, an email vote will be conducted by the Parliamentarian.

-A. All new members are eligible to vote on issues brought before the general membership from the point dues are paid with the exception of election of officers.
+A. All new members are eligible to vote on issues brought before the general membership from the point dues are paid.

 B. The Parliamentarian oversees voting during general membership meetings and will establish the voting results in a verbal “yay” or “nay” vote.
 The response receiving the most votes will be declared the winner.
 In the event the verbal response is too close to call, a show of hands may be deemed necessary and the winner will be determined by the count.